Data Engineering - Universe screening using Screener and Data Library Search function

 One of the very handy functions of screener is the ability to export the final query that was programmatically constructed in the background in order to retrieve those results.
 If we click the dropdown button next to the excel icon and choose export as formulas, a new excel sheet will open and the filtering formula will be saved on its first cell.
 From there we can directly copy paste to our python code and when the formula is executed we will conveniently ingest the data in a pandas dataframe for further analysis.

-import refinitiv.dataplatform.eikon as ek
+import lseg.data as ld

 fields = ["TR.CommonName","TR.CompanyMarketCap","TR.ExchangeName","TR.TRBCBusinessSector","TR.TotalReturn3Mo"]

-df = ek.get_data(syntax, fields)
+df = ld.get_data(syntax, fields)

-Data ingestion through the Refinitiv Data libraries
+Data ingestion through the Data library

-The library provides multiple layers of abstraction allowing for different styles and programming techniques suitable for all developers:
+The library provides multiple layers of abstraction allowing for different styles and programming techniques suitable for all developers.

-• The Access layer is the easiest way to get Refinitiv data.
+• The Access layer is the easiest way to get LSEG data.
 It provides simple interfaces allowing you to quickly prototype solutions in interactive environments such as Jupyter Notebooks.
 It was designed for quick experimentation with our data and for the specific needs of financial coders.

 • The Content layer is the foundation of the Access layer.
 It provides developers with interfaces suitable for more advanced use cases (synchronous function calls, async/await, event driven).
 The Content layer refers to logical market data objects such as market data prices and quotes, fundamental & reference data, historical data, company research data and so on.

-• The Delivery layer is a lower abstraction layer that allows your applications to retrieve data using the service agnostic delivery mechanisms defined by the Refinitiv Data Platform.
+• The Delivery layer is a lower abstraction layer that allows your applications to retrieve data using the service agnostic delivery mechanisms defined by the LSEG Data Platform.
 The Delivery layer is a foundational component of the Content layer.

-import refinitiv.data as rd
+import lseg.data as ld

-df = rd.get_history(
+df = ld.get_history(

 universe="GOOG.O",